Haitam-Df/Eight_Minutes_Empire_Project/README.md

 ## How to play the game
 * Start by entering an appropriate map (either map.txt or map2.txt)
-* Play the game by answering the different question asked (the acceptable answer will always be in parenthesis)
+* Play the game by answering the different question asked (you can make a mistake , the game will handle it and ask you the question again)!
 * You can play with CPUs now !
 You just have to enter the number of CPUs when asked.

 ## What does each driver do
-* Driver 1 demonstrates the feature requirement for Part 1
+* Driver 1 demonstrates the feature requirement for Part 1 ( Factory Design Pattern)
-* Driver 2 demonstrates the feature requirement for Part 2
+* Driver 2 demonstrates the feature requirement for Part 2 ( Tournament)
-* Driver 3 demonstrates the feature requirement for Part 3
-* Driver 4 demonstrates the feature requirement for Part 4